 ■ Ammonia content ■ Energy source

-■ Economic usability of end product is featuring a higher efficiency
+■ Economic usability of end product features a higher efficiency

 Air stripping in general causes lower operating costs and does not require any steam and cooling water sources.